-Note: When the cursor is on the input line, Play deletes the preceding character
+Note: When the cursor is on the input line, Mode deletes the preceding character

-Key Action $egin{array}{llllllllllllllllllllllllllllllllllll$ Move the line cursor within the text line.
-F3 Delete the character before the line cursor.
-Left / Right Move the cursor on the virtual keyboard.
+Key Action Left / Right Move the cursor on the virtual keyboard.
 If you move out of the picker area, you get the previous/next page of characters (if there is more than one).
 Up / Down Move the cursor on the virtual keyboard.
 If you move out of the picker area you get to the line edit mode.
-F1 Flip to the next page of characters (if there is more than one).
-Play Insert the selected keyboard letter at the current line cursor position. $\mathbf{F2}$ Exit the virtual keyboard and save any changes.
-Off Exit the virtual keyboard without saving any changes.
-Play Tap to select a character in Morse code input mode.
+Mode Insert the selected keyboard letter at the current line cursor position.
+Long Mode Exit the virtual keyboard and save any changes.
+On/Off Exit the virtual keyboard without saving any changes.
+Up Tap to select a character in Morse code input mode.